How To Manually Re-Create A Nuget Package

 5. Open the .nuspec file

 6. Change the version of the package to the new package version.
-In this case, we would recommend change the version to something lower than the official version.
+In this case, it is recommended to change the version to something lower than the official version.
 This will prevent the package from being used in place of a future release.

 7. Save the file

-8. For our example, the NewtonSoft.json.dll file needs to be replaced with version 11.02
+8. For this example, the NewtonSoft.json.dll file needs to be replaced with version 11.02

 1. Version 11.02 can probably be found at: %userprofile%\.nuget\packages\newtonsoft.json\11.0.2\lib\net45\Newtonsoft.Json.dll